 To even attempt to leverage the modern technologies available today to service, support, and engage with new and existing customers is too often overshadowed (and de-prioritised) by all the previous ‘must do’ requirements, pushing these into the ‘nice to have’ pile.
-In the UK, some providers have enabled digital signatures over the last 12 months and have been lauded as ‘transformational’ yet many providers still don’t offer and these solutions have been available for 10 years.
-More widely, Open Banking is yet to fully take off with a lot of work required to even start considering its next evolution, Open Finance.
+In the UK, some providers have enabled digital signatures over the last 12 months and have been lauded as ‘transformational’, yet many providers still don’t offer them, and these solutions have been available for ten years.
+More widely, Open Banking is yet to fully take off, with a lot of work required to even start considering its next evolution, Open Finance.

 Invest in platform and engagement

 So who pays the price for all these challenges mentioned here?
 Yep, you guessed it, the customer.
 In the short term, the customer will carry on tolerating these limited services but won’t stand for them much longer.
 The next generation will not think twice about going to newer entrants on the scene.

 To achieve the higher ambitions of world-class customer experience and engagement, many wealth management providers will have to invest in the engagement layer very soon.
 Getting the balance is key here, and a twin-track approach to investing in development (one for the trading platform and one for engagement) is needed alongside a singular experience strategy that’s connected and complementary no matter who and how you interact with the business.
 Extending some of the channels for access will not only alleviate the pressures on the business operationally but also deliver the experience expected today.